Ethiopian Evangelical Church Mekane Yesus: Membership

+Between 2009 and 2023, the denomination grew by 127.28%.
+During the same period, the Ethiopian population grew by 45.84%.

-The EECMY claimed almost 2.3 million members in 2007, growing to 8.3 million baptized members according to the 2016 statistics.
-They operate a seminary in Addis Ababa with 150 students.
+the EECMY operates a seminary in Addis Ababa with 150 students.
 The church also owns several bible colleges, schools, and health care and social facilities in various locations throughout the country.
-In Addis Ababa they also run a language and cultural orientation school, called MY-LINC, for people who want to learn Ethiopian languages.
-Most congregations speak local languages, but the International Lutheran Church (Ethiopia) is English-speaking.
+In Addis Ababa it also runs a language and cultural orientation school, called MY-LINC, for people who want to learn Ethiopian languages.
+Most congregations speak local languages, but the International Lutheran Church (Ethiopia) in Addis Ababa is English-speaking.

 Relations with other churches

 The EECMY approved the establishment of a full communion relationship with the North American Lutheran Church at their convocation in August 2011.
 The EECMY decided to end its partnership with the Evangelical Lutheran Church in America and the Church of Sweden, because of their acceptance of same-sex unions and non-celibate homosexual clergy, after a resolution that was approved at the 19th General Assembly in Addis Ababa, on February 11, 2013.
 The EECMY has also established relationships with the Lutheran Church–Missouri Synod and the Reformed Church in America, both from the United States.
 As a member of the Evangelical Church Fellowship of Ethiopia, the EECMY is in communion or cooperation with the Ethiopian Kale Heywet Church (a Baptist denomination), the Ethiopian Full Gospel Believers' Church (a Pentecostal denomination), and the Meserete Kristos Church (a Mennonite-affiliated denomination).

 The EECMY is a member of the Global Confessional and Missional Lutheran Forum, the Lutheran World Federation, the World Council of Churches, the All Africa Conference of Churches, the Lutheran Communion in Central and Eastern Africa, and the World Communion of Reformed Churches.

 The EECMY, because of its development work, is a member of ACT Development, a global alliance of churches and related agencies committed to working together on development.
 EECMY is a participant in the Wycliffe Global Alliance and it is a member of the Fellowship of Christian Councils and Churches in the Great Lakes and Horn of Africa.